The Endometriosis Surgery Abroad Interim Scheme (ESAIS) is a scheme to get endometriosis surgery abroad.

 - book or pay for travel

-- attend any appointment with a consultant abroad
+- book or attend any appointment with a consultant abroad

 - have surgery abroad